apache/nuttx/fs/smartfs/README.txt

   erase state to non-erase state) to indicate the sector data is valid.
 When a sector's data needs to be deleted, the RELEASED flag will be "set" to indicate the sector is no longer in use.
-This is done because the erase block continaing the sector cannot necessarly be erased until all sectors in that block have been "released".
+This is done because the erase block containing the sector cannot necessarily be erased until all sectors in that block have been "released".
 This allows sectors in the erase block to remain active while others are inactive until a "garbage collection" operation is needed on the volume to reclaim released sectors.